St. George's Monastery, Al-Khader: Ottoman period

 Around 1740, Richard Pococke still noted it as a Greek convent, but in 1838, when Edward Robinson passed, the former church had become a mosque.

 In 1863, Victor Guérin noted "As for the convent or Deir el-Khadher, it is not very considerable and does not seem so old.
 It is administered by a single religious Greek, assisted by two brothers and a few servants.
 A small number of narrow cells are reserved for foreigners.
 A solid, iron-clad door gives access to the interior of the cloister."

 During the late 19th century, part of the convent were used for the mentally ill.

 The modern church was built in 1912 but the remains of the chapel date back to the 16th century.
 The edifice has an Eastern Orthodox interior, and the dome contains a portrait of Christ Pantocrator.

 Modern era

-Since the priest in al-Khader was the only Christian inhabitant of the town, Saint George's Monastery attracted al-Khader's Muslims.
-During the Feast of Saint George in early June, the bridle of Saint George's horse would pass over the bodies of visitors to prevent or cure any mental illness, for which Saint George was renowned.
+The Feast of Saint George is an annual popular celebratory ritual in Palestine and draws both Christians and Muslims from the Bethlehem area and beyond to the church and monastery on May 5 and 6 to mark it.
+People come to pay homage, give thanks or receive blessings and protection.
+A special holy bread is made for this feast, some plain, other versions stamped with a cross or the image of Saint George slaying the dragon.

+Those seeking special blessings, particularly protection or healing, line up to kiss and pass the chains with which Saint George was bound overtheir heads (three times) and then step over them.
+Others might use the oil under the main icon of Saint George in the church, dipping their fingers into it and making the sign of cross.
+Reverence for Saint George or al Khader ("the green one") transcends religious sect in Palestine, so that Muslims, and even Western Christians, all partake in this commemoration at the Orthodox Christian site.